joblet

 export JOBLET_CA_PATH="./certs/ca-cert.pem"

-rnx run python3 script.py
+rnx job run python3 script.py

 Configuration & Limits